noamross/esaprog/esa_corpus_compare.md

 as are geographic terms like "island" and "landscape".

-It's possible that these changes are due to changes in what's popular in ecology, but it is likely that much of the concepts captured in these terms - ecosystem, community, and landscape ecology - are influenced by region, as well.
-After all an ecosystem perspective is likely to dominate in the midwest, where an abundance of lakes have been important in the research of freshwater nutrient cycling, and a landscape perspective may be important in California, which has such heterogeneity of habitats.
-This is a pretty good argument for keeping ESA's location moving year-to-year, so that no regional perspective dominates every year.
+It's possible that these changes are due to changes in what's popular in ecology, but it is likely that many of the concepts captured in these terms - ecosystem, community, and landscape ecology - are influenced by region, as well.
+After all, an ecosystem perspective is likely to dominate in the midwest, where an abundance of lakes have been important in the research of freshwater nutrient cycling, and a landscape perspective may be important in California, which has such heterogeneity of habitats.
+This is a pretty good argument for keeping ESA's location moving, so that no regional perspective dominates every year.

 That's just a quick first pass.
-Check out [this repository on github]() for the code that generated these plots and how to grab the ESA program text for your own use.
+Check out [this repository on github](https://github.com/noamross/esaprog) for the code that generated these plots and how to grab the ESA program text for your own use.
 See you in a few weeks!